4the1appdevs/anikit/README.md

      - blur-in / blur-out ( in webgl )
      - float
      - pulse ( not work in webgl )
-     - rush-xxx, rush-xxx-in, throw-xxx-in ( not work in webgl )
+     - rush-xxx, rush-xxx-in ( not work in webgl )
    - incorrect
      - slide-xxx, fall-xxx-in ( opacity not work in js / webgl )
      - vortex-in / vortex-out ( opacity not work, direction not the same )